laytya/Spy-vanilla/README.md

 # THIS ADDON WORKS ONLY PROPERLY WITH SUPERWOW! - https://github.com/balakethelock/SuperWoW
 Spy ported to vanilla WOW Spy-vanilla from: https://github.com/laytya/Spy-vanilla

-Version 1.1 - Fixed hunter pets being shown as enemy players in the frames.
+Version 1.1 - Fixed hunter pets being shown as enemy players in the frames. (works only with superwow)

 Version 1.2 - Added Zone "Nordanaar" to "Disable Spy while in these locations"